Michifumi's Blog

 -d '{"path":"/hello","referrer":""}'

-A new entry appearing in /stats confirms your endpoint is working correctly.
+A new entry appearing in /summary confirms your endpoint is working correctly.

 Hooray!
 This blog now uses a self‑hosted, portable, privacy‑friendly analytics system.
 If you build your own, feel free to fork these snippets and adapt the endpoints to your domain.